nordcraftengine/documentation/docs/09-pages/05-redirects/index.md

 ---
 title: Configure redirects
-description: Learn how to set up up a redirect in Nordcraft to redirect users from one URL to another.
+description: Learn how to set up permanent or temporary redirects in Nordcraft to redirect users from one site URL to another.
 ---

 # Configure redirects